Instructional Text Across Disciplines: A Survey of Representations, Downstream Tasks, and Open Challenges Toward Capable AI Agents: Introduction

-The main goal of this survey is to equip the AI---in particular \gls{NLP}---researchers with the necessary background knowledge and provide guidance on the future challenges and oppurtunities for conducting research on complex instructions.
-In contrast to existing surveys on tangential areas~(see \S\ref{sec:relWork}), we provide a holistic presentation on \textbf{available resources} and \textbf{the range of tasks} related instructional text, making connections to other fields such as robotics, business intelligence, and computer vision.
+The main goal of this survey is to equip the AI---in particular \gls{NLP}---researchers with the necessary background knowledge and provide guidance on the future challenges and opportunities for conducting research on complex instructions.
+In contrast to existing surveys on tangential areas~(see \S\ref{sec:relWork}), we provide a holistic presentation on \textbf{available resources} and \textbf{the range of tasks} related to instructional text, making connections to other fields such as robotics, business intelligence, and computer vision.
 With this survey, we aim to answer the following research questions: \begin{itemize} \item \textbf{RQ1:} What are the most \textbf{common ways to represent} long-form, a.k.a., multistep, \textbf{instructional text} across different disciplines?
 What corpus/corpora (raw or structured) are available for various representation schemes? \item \textbf{RQ2:} Which \textbf{downstream tasks} are readily available on instructional text?
-How do they differ by means of domain, methods and evaluation metrics? \item \textbf{RQ3:} What are the \textbf{bibliographic properties} of the publications, e.g., how are they distributed temporally, geographically, and topic-wise? \item \textbf{RQ4:} What are the \textbf{common themes and challenges} in the literature concerning this topic? \end{itemize} In Sec.~\ref{sec:relWork}, we identify the related areas and existing surveys that complement this work.
-Next in Sec.~\ref{sec:method}, we define our PRISMA-based survey methodology~\cite{page2021prisma} and provide insights on \textbf{RQ3}.
+How do they differ by means of domain, methods and evaluation metrics? \item \textbf{RQ3:} What \textbf{recurring challenges} persist across tasks despite methodological advances, and what do these patterns reveal about fundamental gaps in current approaches? \end{itemize} In Sec.~\ref{sec:relWork}, we identify the related areas and existing surveys that complement this work.
+Next in Sec.~\ref{sec:method}, we define our PRISMA-based survey methodology~\cite{page2021prisma} and present the bibliographic characteristics of the reviewed papers.
 Sections \ref{sec:data} and \ref{sec:tasks} aim to answer \textbf{RQ1} and \textbf{RQ2} respectively.
-We identify the common themes, and remaining challenges separately for each task in Sec.~\ref{sec:tasks} to answer \textbf{RQ4}.
+We identify the common themes, and remaining challenges separately for each task in Sec.~\ref{sec:tasks} to answer \textbf{RQ3}.
 We present a taxonomy for the data representation types, and the range of tasks to guide the reader with \cref{fig:typo-instruction}.